 My artwork is the result of a life-long “pull” that has been drawing me in for as long as I can remember.
 I enjoy working with the different types of metals that exist, as each one has its own characteristics, compatibilities, vulnerabilities and patinations that similarly reflect (and can be used to represent) life.

-I strive to primarily use reclaimed materials and I enjoy working with found items, weathering steel, stainless steel, copper and brass, continuously exploring the contrasting finishes I am able to attain with each.
+I enjoy working with found items and I strive to use reclaimed materials in a majority of my pieces.
+My primary mediums are weathering steel, stainless steel, mild steel, copper and brass, and I am continuously exploring the contrasting finishes I am able to attain with each.
 I also enjoy creating functional artworks in the forms of structural art, railings, furniture and lighting.

 Equally as important to me as the artistic quality of the final piece, is the ability of the piece to withstand the test of time.
-Each piece that I create is structured from materials and processes that will ensure many decades of enjoyment.
+Each piece that I create is structured from materials and processes that ensure decades of enjoyment and heirloom potential.

-Time passes quickly, however, behind my welding mask, as my sketches coalesce in my mind with a pile of steel on the ground… and my artwork is born.
-I enjoy the many peaceful hours that pass, behind the mask, manipulating nature’s elements and doing what I love.
-It is my sincerest wish for for everyone to find something in life that provides a similarly rewarding experience.
+I enjoy the many peaceful hours that pass behind my welding mask, manipulating nature’s elements, as my sketches coalesce in my mind with a pile of steel on the ground… and my artwork is born.
+However, time passes quickly behind the mask but it is time well spent, doing what I love.
+It is my sincerest wish for for everyone to find something similar in life that provides a similarly rewarding experience.